Photo by Lindsay Miller www.wildlyvisible.com

 You’re in a new relationship and things are starting to get heated, there is attraction and desire and you want to have sex.

 You’ve been together for many years but something has shifted in what you need or desire, or you’re fed up with something that has to change.

 Wouldn’t it just be better to leave the words out and just go for it?

 But what about safe sex?
 What about healthy boundaries and a clear discussion about what sex means to your relationship?
-If you stop kissing now and start talking, won’t it take the heat out of the moment?
+If you stop kissing now and start talking, won’t it kill the moment?